What are Non-Healing Wounds

 Chronic wounds often remain in the inflammatory stages for too long.
 It may take years to heal or may not heal at all.
 For people with non-healing wounds, pain is a constant problem.

 Any foot or leg wound that does not heal or takes too long to heal should be seen by a wound specialist because it might be infected and might be due to an underlying disease.

 For more information, you may contact Advanced Wound Healing Institute at (239) 430-3668 (FOOT).
-Advanced Wound Healing Institute is part of Family Foot and Leg Center, P.A. with 8 locations throughout Lee, Collier, and Charlotte counties to get you back on your feet.
+Advanced Wound Healing Institute is part of Family Foot and Leg Center, P.A. with 9 convenient locations throughout Collier, Lee, Charlotte, and Sarasota Counties. to get you back on your feet.